-Figure 14: Detections by species across cameras for ungulates (top) and carnivores (bottom).
+Figure 15: Detections by species across cameras for ungulates (top) and carnivores (bottom).
 Colored circles are control cameras, black outline are treatment cameras.
 Circle size indicates average monthly detection rate.
+Detections points are scaled to the exact number.

 In Phase 5 we intend to install a wildlife underpass west of Sparwood, before Olsen Crossing (Figure 1).
 Two possible locations for the underpass have been identified.
-We installed wildlife cameras adjacent to these possible locations to assess wildlife use at these sites (Figure 15).
+We installed wildlife cameras adjacent to these possible locations to assess wildlife use at these sites (Figure 16).
 The northern location is preferable from an engineering perspective but we wanted to compare wildlife use of each site.
 Wildlife detection rates from the cameras suggested the northern site is also preferable from a wildlife use perspective.
 Land tenure, specifically future development that could alter wildlife use remains a concern here and agreements with the City of Sparwood should be made before construction to reduce future impacts to wildlife connectivity around crossing structures.